KiloLimaAlpha/SystemSicherheit/README.md

     $ sudo apt install build-essential python-is-python3

-#Installation
+# Installation

-The current Linux installation packages (x64 available only) are divided into three parts and needs to be installed in the fallowing order:
+The current Linux installation packages (x64 available only) are divided into three parts and need to be installed in the fallowing order:

     1. Intel SGX driver
     2. Intel SGX platform software (PSW)